 |Journal||Journal of Intercultural Communication|

-CitationMu, Y., & Yu, B. (in press).
+CitationMu, Y., & Yu, B. (2021).
 Chinese college students’ intercultural competence: Current situation, barriers and solutions.
 Journal of Intercultural Communication.

 - Intercultural competence

 - Culture teaching

 - Vocational education